 The perfect barbecue salad

-A perfect summer barbecue salad that works as well with fish or halloumi as it does with meat.
+A perfect summer salad that works as well with fish or halloumi as it does with meat.
 It keeps brilliantly for a lunchbox the next day, too.

 200g wheat berries (whole wheat grains)